eliostvs/tomate-alarm-plugin/README.md

 ===================

 Tomate is a timer for the Pomodoro Techinique.
-This plugin plays a alarm at session end.
+This plugin plays a alarm when the timer ends.

 Installation
 ------------